vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.85.0 =
+[ Add function ][ Core Table ] Add scroll hint for horizontal scrolling.
+[ Specification change ][ Post List (Pro) ] Disable link on edit screen.
+[ Specification change ][ Alert ] Fixed the alert variation icon.
+[ Bug fix ][ Breadcrumb (Pro) ] Fixed an issue where the separator setting in the Breadcrumb block was not being loaded correctly (now loaded from view.js).
+[ Bug fix ] Fixed an issue where abnormal load occurred on a server that cannot use auto-update.

 = 1.84.2 =
 [ Bug fix ][ Custom CSS (Pro) ] Replaced an improved sanitation function in `vk_blocks_output custom css` to handle various CSS patterns.